configcat/docs/website/docs/getting-started.md

 title: Getting Started
 description: This is a step-by-step guide on how to get started with ConfigCat feature flags and on how to implement feature flags in an application.
 ---

 This page is an overview and a short guide on how to get started.

-**ConfigCat** is a cloud-based service that lets you release a feature without needing to deploy new code.
+**ConfigCat** is a cloud-based service that lets you release features without code deployments.

 You can use it with many similar techniques such as feature flags/toggles, canary releases, soft launches, A-B testing, remote configuration management, and phased rollouts.
+Configure your application and features even after deployment.

 # The birth of a Feature Flag

-First, **add a feature flag** on the *ConfigCat Dashboard*, then you can **connect your application** to the ConfigCat service to access your feature flag.
+First, **add a feature flag** on the _ConfigCat Dashboard_, then you can **connect your application** to the ConfigCat service to access your feature flag.

-## Create a feature flag on the *ConfigCat Dashboard*
+## Create a feature flag on the _ConfigCat Dashboard_

-1. <a href="https://app.configcat.com/login" target="_blank">Log in</a> to the *Dashboard*
+1. <a href="https://app.configcat.com/login" target="_blank">Log in</a> to the _Dashboard_
-2. Click *ADD FEATURE FLAG* and give it a name.
+2. Click _ADD FEATURE FLAG_ and give it a name.

 <img src="/docs/assets/getting-started-1.png" className="zoomable" alt="getting-started" />

 ## Connect your application

 There are ready to use code snippets for `.NET`, `Java`, `Android (Java)`, `Kotlin`, `iOS`, `Dart (Flutter)`, `Node`, `JavaScript`, `Python`, `Go`, `PHP`, `Elixir`, `C++` on the <a href="https://app.configcat.com" target="_blank">ConfigCat Dashboard</a>, just scroll down to the **SDK Key and steps to connect your application** section.